Designing a website for your restaurant is tricky. But the best restaurant websites generally have some common features.

-Casa Vega uses a cool video to welcome visitors to the website.
-It offers them a taste of the dining experience they can expect.
+Casa Vega uses an engaging video to welcome visitors to the restaurant website.
+It offers customers a taste of the dining experience they can expect.
 The dark theme fits the brand well.

-Italian restaurant Cesarinahas a clean, simple design.
+Italian restaurant Cesarina has a clean, simple restaurant website design.
 It contains just the most important information about the restaurant, a reservation link, menus, and a contact form.
 Despite its simplicity, the website is well put together and the one page looks great.

 Tapeo and Wine

 The Tapeo and Wine homepage has all the information you would expect from a good restaurant website design.
 There is a gallery page which features many simple photos of the food, the restaurant, and the events the restaurant puts on throughout the year.

 Circa Brewing Co’s website is highly visual.
 It uses a mix of pictures of food, beer, and the brewing equipment, ensuring there is a focus on all aspects of what the venue does.

 The restaurant’s website takes a maximal approach to navigation menus.
 Links to opening hours, food, menus, jobs, and email signups are visible.

 Dinner by Heston Blumenthal’s website contains one page with clear links to the “Menu” and the “About” page.
 The rotating pineapples in the background is an interesting image that makes visitors want to know more about what is served on the menu.

 The website for New York restaurant Eleven Madison Park includes links to social media, press, and an accolades page.
 Has your restaurant received any press attention or awards you can display on your site?